-Original Blog Post June 6, 2016
+Original Blog Post-June 6, 2016

 I haven’t posted in a bit as I have been super busy around here.
 My oldest daughter got married last Friday!

-Last minute struggles, cancellations and changes had us all running a little crazy around here.
+Last-minute struggles, cancellations, and changes had us all running a little crazy around here.
 Lucky for us we have a BIG family and a few very loyal friends.

-Then the Saturday before the wedding I was informed of yet another change in the menu and learned that we would need to provide the sides, desserts, and drinks for 100 people.
+Then the Saturday before the wedding I was informed of yet another change in the menu and learned that we would need to provide the sides, desserts, and drinks for 100 people!
 I was talking to a friend when I learned the news.
 She immediately jumped in and offered to help as she had some experience with helping a friend before.
 She gave me a few recipes to use and I found a few of our favorites so I made a list, actually a few lists.

-After the morning trip to Sam’s Club I had to come home to unload my Yukon which was filled to the top.
+After the morning trip to Sam’s Club, I had to come home to unload my Yukon which was filled to the top.
 My sister and her friend had just gotten here from out of town and they offered to go with me to finish.
 We headed to Wal-Mart, Michael’s and I think there may have been a couple of other stops along the way before the truck was filled and needed to be unloaded again.

 There was wedding stuff all over the kitchen counters, the kitchen table, folding tables, all the way to my bedroom door.
 It was complete chaos.
 They helped me to sort and organize so we would have a good starting point for Thursday which was to be our major cooking day.

 Then Thursday was CRAZY!
 We started early in the morning.
-We made coleslaw (have you ever seen coleslaw for 100?), potato salad, pasta salad, baked beans, cupcakes, banana puddings, deviled eggs and we chopped massive amounts of fruit and veggies for trays.
+We made coleslaw (have you ever seen coleslaw for 100?), potato salad, pasta salad, baked beans, cupcakes, individual banana puddings, deviled eggs and we chopped massive amounts of fruit and veggies for trays.